chicago-justice-project/article-tagging/README.md

 ## Automated Geolocation

 We also need to automatically find the geographic area of the crime the article is talking about.
+We have just recently updated the tagging interface to also allow highlighting geospatial information inside of articles and are collecting ground truth data.
+Once we have collected this data, we need to automate the process of detecting location information inside articles.
+An important note, we are relying on the power of current geocoders to take unstructured location information and output a latitude/longitude pair.

-A group called [Everyblock](http://www.everyblock.com/) got funding from the [Knight Foundation](http://www.knightfoundation.org/) to geolocate news articles.
-They were required to open source their code.
+One possible path forward appeared to involve an approach developed by  [Everyblock](http://www.everyblock.com/).
+They got funding from the [Knight Foundation](http://www.knightfoundation.org/) to geolocate news articles and were required to open source their code.
 A brief investigation seems to show that their geolocating is actually just a giant [Regular Expression](https://github.com/kbrose/everyblock/blob/master/ebdata/ebdata/nlp/addresses.py).
-Whether or not this will be good enough remains to be seen.

-Unfortunately, we do not currently have labeled training data for this task, although it's possible there might be some open data source somewhere.
+Investigation showed that it was not accurate enough on its own for our purposes.

 Things to checkout: